-Hosts running OS Images built with Kiwi need at least 1 GB of RAM.
+You will need at least 1 GB of RAM available for Hosts running OS Images built with Kiwi.
 Disk space depends on the actual size of the image.
 For more information, see the documentation of the underlying system.

 The build host must be a Salt client.
 Do not install the build host as a traditional client.